ahimanshu13/ahimanshu13.github.io/about/index.md

 In my leisure, I enjoy hacking circuits and reading about the challenging problems of physics.
 I like to mess around with new technologies.
 You'll often find me building/rebuilding/modifying/hacking/destroy existing electronic systems to make them do something it was not originally intended to.

 An admirer of Nature and its laws and hence a keen Physicist.
 Love to observe and engage in intellectual and metaphorical discussions.
+A little peckish for knowledge and adventure!

+I've always been a musical person; I play amateur electric guitar and love listening to soft psychedelic music with solos (can't get enough of Pink Flody).
+A bookworm, try to read atlest a book a month from all walks of genre.
+Obsessed with cars and planes, in the process of modifying my new RC car and soon to become an armature pilot.
 A coffee enthusiast in search of a perfect cup, so if you know of a good place for coffee, hit me up!

-I've always been a musical person; I play amateur electric guitar and love listening to soft psychedelic music with solos.
-Obsessed with car and planes, in the process of modifying my new RC car and soon to become an armature pilot.

 ## Education
 <style>